Hybrid Mattress in a Box

 Underneath the pocketed coils is a 1-inch layer of base foam.
 The base provides a solid surface for the coils to stand upright, limiting sagging.

 The Zoma Hybrid features a 100-night sleep trial and a 10-year warranty, the same as our memory foam mattress.
-If you decide the Zoma Hybrid isn’t your perfect bed during your sleep trial, we will pick it up and give you a full refund.
+If you decide the Zoma Hybrid isn’t your perfect bed after 30 nights, we will give you a full refund.

 What is a Mattress in a Box?